Remove PDF Password

 Are my PDF and password sent to a server?

-No. Processing happens entirely inside your browser using PDF.js and pdf-lib.
+No. Processing happens entirely inside your browser using the qpdf (WebAssembly) engine.
 The site operator cannot see your file contents or your password.
 The password is held only in JS memory and then discarded.

 Are text, images, and formatting preserved?

-Yes. pdf-lib copies the original page objects as-is, so text, images, fonts, and hyperlinks are preserved.
+Yes. qpdf strips only the encryption layer and keeps the page/object structure intact, so text, images, fonts, and hyperlinks are preserved.
 The result remains fully searchable and copyable.

 Does it remove both the user and owner passwords?